COVID-19: Symptoms, Transmission, Tests & Treatment

 Isolation rules

-Although isolation is no longer mandated, public health authorities continue to stress the importance of isolation to prevent further transmission.
+Although isolation is no longer mandated, public health authorities continue to stress the importance of isolation to prevent further transmission when a diagnosis is confirmed.
 In the USA, the CDC has advised that, regardless of vaccination status, 5 days of isolation is advised for those who have tested positive, although isolation should only be terminated on the 5th day if symptoms have resolved.
 If symptoms persist after the 5 days, isolation should continue for 10 days.

 In the UK, those who test positive for COVID-19 are advised to isolate for 5 days, with the first day of symptoms counting as day 1.
 Isolation can terminate after 5 days if symptoms have improved and a rapid test shows a negative result.